dg/bypass-finals/readme.md

 You need to enable it before the classes you want to remove the final are loaded.
 So call it as soon as possible, preferably right after `vendor/autoload.php` in loaded.

+Note that final internal PHP classes like `Closure` cannot be mocked.

 You can choose to only bypass finals in specific files or directories:

 ```php